National Zoo awaits birth of pandemic panda cub

 Mei Xiang has successfully given birth to three cubs: Tai Shan, Bao Bao and Bei Bei.
 All were transported to China at age 4, under terms of the zoo’s agreement with the Chinese government.

-Mei was impregnated via artificial insemination, a process which was heavily affected by precautions over the COVID-19 pandemic.
+Mei was impregnated via artificial insemination, a process that was heavily affected by precautions over the COVID-19 pandemic.
 The procedure was conducted shortly after the entire zoo shut down on March 14.

 Normally, zookeepers would have used a combination of stored frozen sperm and fresh semen extracted from male panda Tian Tian.
 In order to minimize the number of close-quarters medical procedures conducted, zoo staff decided to skip the extraction and inseminate Mei only with thawed out semen from 2016.
 If successful, it would be the first of its kind in the U.S. using only frozen sperm.